Michael-Brodsky/OCR/Tesseract/src/readme.txt

-This folder contains development and debug versions libraries UI apps.
+This folder contains source files for the DOCUFILE_TS application and libraries.